 In addition to the grill and cocktail disciplines, there are the cooked dishes like the shrimp culichi, a creamy jalapeno sauce, a favorite of mine named after the people of Culiacan, Sinaloa.

-A la pimienta, peppered shrimp, one of the fine sauce offerings by Sergio Penuelas.
+A la pimienta, peppered shrimp, one of the treasured family recipes

 Deviled shrimp at Mariscos Chente is the more refined version around town.
-Its wickedly flavorful with a crescendoing heat, rewarding the lips with a light tingle.
-You can strip away the shells eat them whole, shell on.
+It's wickedly flavorful with a crescendoing heat, rewarding the lips with a light tingle.
+You can strip away the shells or eat them whole--shell on.

 The drunken shrimp, camarones borrachos, displays the true craft of Sergio Penuelas, with a vibrancy, and complexity unusual in most Sinaloan/Nayaritan kitchens.

-Sergio, the refined Sinaloan cocktailer, cook, and grill man is back in action just a stone's throw away in Inglewood.
-When he isn't around and even when he is, you can experience the Nayaritan tradition of Vincente Cossio, the suave and virile seafood veteran from Acaponeta, Nayarit.
+Sergio, the refined Sinaloan cocktailer, cook, and grill man is back in action just a stone's throw away in Inglewood working with his mentor.
+When he isn't around and even when he is, you can experience the Nayaritan tradition of Vincente Cosio, the suave and virile seafood veteran from Acaponeta, Nayarit, whose shrimp ceviche is unrivaled.

 If you're a follower of Sergio's work in Mar Vista, you have found a new home in Inglewood, and you haven't lost a restaurant at all, but gained a father-in-law.